 - the development system is not available (offline backup at the weekend)

 - there is no transport possibility (yes, there is also a weekend for basis administrators ;-) )

 - formalism and bureaucracy are too slow to solve the problem in time.

 You might think that anything is possible with SAP_ALL via an emergency user in the system.
 No, unfortunately it is not.
 For example, if no developer key has been set up for the emergency user, an emergency user cannot create a program in the system.

 But what the emergency user cannot do, our solution can - without a development and test system, without a transport request and without a developer key.

-If not... yes, then you will be happy to have our solution in use.
-You do not need to install anything in your SAP systems!
+If not, you will be glad to have our solution in place.
+Nothing needs to be installed in your SAP systems for this!